reinh/haskell-wishlist/README.md

 # haskell-wishlist
-A curated wishlist of Haskell libraries, packages, and tools
+A curated wishlist of Haskell libraries, packages, and tools.
+Additions welcome via issues or _pull requests_.

 ## TOC